rootisgod/rootisgod/content/posts/2024/2024-06-29-Running-Kubevirt-and-Windows-VMs.md

 packer build ./windows.pkr.hcl
 ```

 It will whirr away and automatically create a Virtualbox VM, then show a console of the build, and then shut the VM down and export a VDI file in an output-windows folder.
-Just leave it alone and it will shutdown automatically.
+Just leave it alone and it will shut down automatically.

 NOTE: If you get a checksum error, then the packer output should show what it got and what it expects, simply change the ```windows.pkr.hcl``` variable ```iso_checksum``` to what it should be.